quintel/documentation/docs/contrib/gql.md

 #### QUERY_DELTA(key)

 Returns the delta of the present value and future value of the query.
 Note: an operation within this query should be noted inside ( -> { ... }).
-See examples:

 ```ruby
 QUERY_DELTA(graph_year)
 =>